favware/node-packages/packages/ytdl-prismplayer/README.md

 using FFmpeg to encode the stream in Opus.
 Many new videos on YouTube are available in this codec so hopefully this isn't frequent.

-Put simply, this module finds the most efficient way to extract a stream of Opus audio from a YouTube video.
+Put simply, this module finds the most efficient way to extract a stream of Opus or Vorbis audio from a YouTube video.

 # Install